 (Just prior to the Keynote & in the same room!)

-Cultural Geography Specialty Group – Field Visits and Workshops
+Cultural Geography – Field Visits & Workshops

 Monday, March 16

-11:00AM – 3:00PM Field Visit (FV 0-1) *Field Visit Full*
+11:00AM – 3:00PM Field Visit (FV 0-1)

 Following in the Footsteps of San Francisco’s Arctic and Alaskan Connections